In this tutorial, you will learn

-Step 6) Role is created and reflected in the object tree
+Now, Role is reflected in the object tree.

-Step 8) In the command line you can see the owner is "myguru"
+Now, you can see the owner is myguru.

 You can create a user by using the command-line command

-In PostgreSQL, this method is more convenient for programmers and administrators as they have access to the console of PostgreSQL server.
-Moreover, they need to execute with a single command in place of logging in and using the interface of the PostgreSQL client.
+In PostgreSQL, create user PostgreSQL method is more convenient for programmers and administrators as they have access to the console of PostgreSQL server.
+Moreover, they need for Postgres user creation and execute with a single command in place of logging in and using the interface of the PostgreSQL client.

 CREATE USER tom;